Sergey-sirius/The-Layman-s-Guide-to-Setiing-Up-a-Fully-Featured-Mail-Server/README.md

 ![](https://img.shields.io/github/last-commit/0hostus/The-Layman-s-Guide-to-Setiing-Up-a-Fully-Featured-Mail-Server.svg)
 [![](https://img.shields.io/twitter/url/http/shields.io.svg?style=social)](https://github.com/0hostus/The-Layman-s-Guide-to-Setiing-Up-a-Fully-Featured-Mail-Server)

-## This guide will show you how to use iRedMail to quickly set up a full-featured mail server on Ubuntu 18.04 on a VPS (Virtual Private Server), allowing you to take control of your email.  :envelope:
+## This guide will show you how to use iRedMail to quickly set up a VPS (Virtual Private Server) running Ubuntu 18.04 with iRedMail, allowing you to take control of your email.  :envelope:

 ### Why should I host my own email?
 If your not interested in the myriad of reasons of why you **should** host your own email, feel free to scroll past this and dive into the nitty-gritty.
 ***
 ### For those interested in a short privacy and security rant:
 You need not look any further then media headlines regarding recent data breaches which expose **your** personally identifying information [PII](https://en.wikipedia.org/wiki/Personally_identifiable_information) and sensitive personal information [SPI](https://en.wikipedia.org/wiki/Personally_identifiable_information) to the world:

 [Millions of of loand mortgage documents leaked online](https://techcrunch.com/2019/01/23/financial-files/)  :fearful: